wasabifx/wasabi/README.md

 ### The AppServer ###
-Each Wasabi application is composed of a single *AppServer* on which you define your handlers.
+Each Wasabi application is composed of a single *AppServer* on which you define route handlers.
 A route handler can respond to any of the HTTP verbs: GET, POST, PUT, DELETE, OPTIONS, HEAD.
 A normal application consists of a section where you define a series of parameters for the application, followed by your handlers (i.e. your routing table).

 ```kotlin